Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 …But how do you accurately track how many leads your content is generating?

 Iva Divic shares the strategy they use at StoryChief: “One way to track qualified leads is to have a lead capture form included with your content.
 Another way to see whether they’re interested is to check if they are visiting important pages on your website, like pricing page or resources page.”
+You can stay on top of this data with the help of a marketing software dashboard.

 James Pollard of The Advisor Coach thinks “one of the most important content marketing metrics marketers should be tracking is conversion rate.”